AGraves33/Portfolio/README.md

 - Created a logistic regression model to see if attendance had an influence on the outcome of the game.
 - Tested whether attendance was statistically significant using NumPy and a Wald chi-square test.
 - Analyzed social media data of teams to compare to fan attendance.
-- Value: Demonstration knowledge in Pandas, webscraping, NumPy, and large language models.
+- Value: Demonstration knowledge in Pandas, web scraping, NumPy, and large language models.

-Google Playstore Data Cleaning<br/>
+Google Play Data Cleaning<br/>
-- Used Pandas library to find incorecct data and null values.
+- Used Pandas library to find incorrect data and null values.
 - Changed column types to match their data fields.
 - Removed duplicate rows and kept the app with the most reviews.
 - Normalized string data and removed extra characters.
-- Reformated data to have consistancy throughout (Converted M and k to just be bytes for app size).
+- Reformatted data to have consistency  throughout (Converted M and k to just be bytes for app size).
 - Value: Demonstrates experience with Pandas Library and data manipulation<br/>

 Olympian Data Cleaning and Analysis
 - Removed unwanted characters from columns.
-- Used regular expressions to parse strings in order to split data into seperate columns (height and weight).
+- Used regular expressions to parse strings to split data into separate columns (height and weight).
-- Extracted dates from values in order to create a datetime column using regular expressions.
+- Extracted dates from values to create a datetime column using regular expressions.
-- Analyzed olympians by their age groups,their average age, height, and weight based on gender.
+- Analyzed Olympians by their age groups, their average age, height, and weight based on gender.
 - Displayed results using matplotlib library.
-- Created a groupby table to analyze the average BMI of atheletes based on the country they competted for and their gender.
+- Created a group by table to analyze the average BMI of athletes based on the country they competed for and their gender.
 - Value: Demonstrates knowledge with the Pandas library, as well as matplotlib to analyze and visualize data.

 SQL<br/>
 Northwind Traders Database (SQL Server)
 - Used various join methods to combine tables.
 - Demonstrated knowledge of CTE's and UNION to find results.
-- Performed groupby and aggregate functions to summarize data.
+- Performed group by and aggregate functions to summarize data.
-- Conducted eight seperate queries to answer questions about the dataset.
+- Conducted eight separate queries to answer questions about the dataset.
-- Value: Demonstrates ability to analyze sales data in order to answer business questions.
+- Value: Demonstrates ability to analyze sales data to answer business questions.

 Sakila Database (MySQL)
 - Performed multiple joins to combine tables and properly analyze them.